Mellanox/arc_ltp/README.md

   STAR 9000579074 will be fixed
 * syscalls/acct01 - will fail if BSD process accounting isn't enabled.
 Test source has been changes so test won't run if it isn't applicable.
+* syscalls/epoll_create1_01 - epoll is disabled in ARC Linux by default but can be switched on.
+* syscalls/epoll01 - epoll is disabled in ARC Linux by default but can be switched on.